 Acknowledge what you did do rather than just focusing on what you didn’t do.
 Always, always, always celebrate what you accomplished.
 Life is but a series of small steps, and if you don’t celebrate the small wins, it’s harder to build up the momentum for the bigger ones.

 There might be a lot of things that came up during the day that need to be done sometime soon, but they don’t have to happen today.
-If it needs to happen tomorrow or some specific day in the future, put it in whatever solution you have so that you’ll see it tomorrow.
+If something needs to happen tomorrow or some specific day in the future, put it in whatever solution you have so that you’ll see it tomorrow.
 That way your mind can let it go and you can get some peace.